 "No winter lasts forever; no spring skips its turn." – Hal Borland

 Winter is coming!
-That means only about 8 hours of sunlight a day and 16 hours of no-light.
-We’ve watched the leaves fall.
-Our plants are bare and lifeless.
-We long for color, scent and signs of thriving life.
-Are there any plants that bring color and scent to our winters?
+This means we will experience about 8 hours of sunlight each day, leaving us with 16 hours of darkness.
+As we watch the leaves fall, our plants enter dormancy, becoming bare and lifeless.
+We long for color, fragrance, and signs of thriving life.
+Are there any plants that can bring color and scent to our winters?

-Thankfully, we live in a region that is rich with evergreens and plants that bring color, scent and life to our winters.
-Here are a few of our favorites.
+Fortunately, we live in a region rich with evergreens and plants that add vibrancy to the winter landscape.
+Here are a few of our favorites:

 Click to enlarge.